 - Water conditions – rough water makes your PWC work harder too

 - PWC condition – make sure your watercraft is serviced and in good condition.

 - Speed – riding faster uses more fuel.
 Acceleration also uses more fuel.

 We’ll go into this in more detail a bit later on.

 How to Calculate Jet Ski Fuel Consumption

 The actual MPG of your PWC may vary from the figures quoted by the manufacturer.
 That’s because there are numerous factors that impact your fuel efficiency (find out all about them in the next section).

-Figuring out a jet skis mpg can be harder than figuring out a car or trucks mpg.
-Jet ski’s and PWC in general are much smaller than average vehicles so their gas usage varies more easily.
-Adding an extra passenger may not even phase a cars mpg but it would definitely affect how far a jet ski could go.
+Figuring out a jet ski mpg can be harder than figuring out a car or trucks mpg.
+Jet skis and PWC, in general, are much smaller than average vehicles so their gas usage varies more widely.
+Adding an extra passenger may not even phase a car’s mpg but it would definitely affect how far a jet ski could go.